 As I planned my banana liqueur recipe, there was no doubt that the base should be rum and the sugar should be raw since both would add depth to the liqueur.
 I used a rum distilled from molasses and turbinado sugar which retained a little molasses flavor.
 With all that richness, I didn't think vanilla was necessary.
 However, if you use white sugar or vodka, you may want the added oomph of a vanilla bean.
 You could even reduce the sugar for a more subtle liqueur or leave the sugar out altogether for a tasty, unusual banana-infused rum.

 My favorite way to use banana liqueur is the Banana Daiquiri.
 But a little splash of homemade creme de banane also adds a nice sweet accent to rum, bourbon, or vodka on the rocks.
 For a simple summer highball, you can modify a Rum & Coconut Water by adding your banana liqueur to taste.
 Mix a little with strawberry liqueur and rum on ice with some lime juice, complete with tiny umbrella, or give into the full dessert drink experience by using it in a spiked milkshake.

-Of course, there are plenty of actual desserts that benefit from a little banana liqueur, including French Colonial Pie.
+Of course, there are plenty of actual desserts that benefit from a little banana liqueur.
 I want to use it instead of coffee liqueur in this chocolate chip loaf cake.
 But first, I have an ice cream sundae that's just begging to be drizzled with homemade banana liqueur.